stevenjmesser/visitmy.website/_posts/2020-01-08-boring-magic.md

 I agree with those people completely.
 But with this term – boring magic – we stumbled upon a way of describing the experience we should provide, in a humble way.

-There's a barber I occasionally visit in Deptford, south London.
-He often forgets that I've been in before and will usually ask me what I do for a living.
-'I work on GOV.UK, you know, the government website?'
+There’s a barber I occasionally visit in Deptford, south London.
+He often forgets that I’ve been in before and will usually ask me what I do for a living.
+‘I work on GOV.UK, you know, the government website?’

-'Ah yes!
-Do you know, we had to apply for our daughter's passport recently and it was good.
+‘Ah yes!
+Do you know, we had to apply for our daughter’s passport recently and it was good.
 All done within 10 minutes.
 Took the picture on her phone.
-Got straight back to watching telly, there was none of that faff in going to the Post Office, a photographer, all of that.'
+Got straight back to watching telly, there was none of that faff in going to the Post Office, a photographer, all of that.’

 He has no idea of the relative complexity of what he’s done.
 All the gubbins happening behind the curtain.
 He’s just done what he needs to do, and moved on with his life.

 That’s magic.
 It’s pleasing, but boring enough to move on from.
 Completely pedestrian, no exaltations; he was just pleased it did what he needed it to do.

 We make these boring things as magical as possible, within the limits of how magical tedium should be.
-Things don't have to be whizzy, they just have to work well enough.
+Things don’t have to be whizzy, they just have to work well enough.
 Because magic isn’t the end goal.

 When we’re thinking about digital public services of the future, we can temper our ambitions and [look to the past for lessons](https://www.jacobinmag.com/2015/04/allende-chile-beer-medina-cybersyn/){:target="_blank"}.
 ‘Technology alone will not create a better world.’

----

 _A lot of people know me for this post, so I’ve named my company [Boring Magic](https://boringmagi.cc).
 If you want help with digital product strategy or product and design management, [get in touch](https://boringmagi.cc/contact)._